terrylinooo/mynote/plugins/githuber-enhanced-plugin/readme.txt

 == Description ==

 A WordPress plugin that improves [Githuber theme](https://github.com/terrylinooo/githuber) functionality.
-This plugin will not uploaded to WordPress plugin SVN server, you need to install it manually.

 * Widget: Table of Content.
 * Post type: GitHub Repository.